Ecological counseling

-Ecological Counseling is an approach to the conceptualization of human issues that integrates personal and environmental factors by focusing on their interaction.
-By doing so, divergent forces that converge through the development of a human life can be organized into a logical and coherent narrative.
-This process attempts to assist people in the recreation of their lives, as is the case with the various forms of counseling.
+Ecological counseling is a form of pastoral counseling which is dependent on the meaning clients derive from their interactions with their own environment.
+It is an approach that integrates personal and environmental factors to conceptualize human issues by focusing on their interaction.
+By doing so, divergent forces that converge through the development of human life can be organized into a logical and coherent narrative.
+This process attempts to assist people in recreating their lives, similar to various forms of counseling.